Top

 Asa & K plot count (Elise).JPG

-In 2016, IPF partnered with the Aspen Global Change Institute to install a monitoring station at the summit of Independence Pass.
+Nine years ago, IPF partnered with the Aspen Global Change Institute to install a monitoring station at the summit of Independence Pass.
 The station, part of AGCI’s valley-wide Roaring Fork Observation Network, records real-time soil moisture, snow depths, temperatures, and wind speeds at the summit of Independence Pass 365 days/year.
 Soil moisture plays a role in everything from plant survival to the water cycle and runoff.
 Considered alongside additional weather data from SNOTEL, the USGS, and IPF, over time information from this station can offer clues as to how climate change may impact ecosystems on the Pass.
-To see some examples of what we're seeing, click the buttons below.
+Unfortunately, winter 2024-2025 saw multiple glitches in the station, which is subject to brutal winter-time conditions.
+AGCI worked this year to replace some of the systems and—we hope—restore it to good working order in 2025-2026.

 Snow depth at the iRON Independence Pass station varies quite a bit from year to year--and sometimes even from week to week!
 Snowpack at any site grows during a storm and later diminishes due to sublimation or melt, but because this site is above treeline, the snow depth at this station is also very susceptible to wind and may change in depth simply due to being moved around by gusts.